ethantaylan/ethantaylan/README.md

 - 🌱 I’m currently learning **ReactJS, TypeScript & Python for backend**

-- 👨‍💻 All of my projects are available at [https://ethan-taylan.netlify.app/ (but still in beta)](https://ethan-taylan.netlify.app/) (but still in beta)
+- 👨‍💻 All of my projects are available at [https://ethan-taylan.netlify.app/](https://ethan-taylan.netlify.app/) (but still in beta)

 - 📫 How to reach me **taylanethan@gmail.com**